-John Robinson MBA MSc DipM FIEx (Grad) is Chair of the Academic Board at the Institute of Export, where he is also currently Chief Examiner.
+John Robinson MBA MSc DipM FIEx (Grad) is a former Chair of the Academic Board at the Institute of Export & International Trade, where he is also currently Chief Examiner.
 John also runs a small export consultancy in the East Midlands specialising in marketing and export controls for high-tech companies, as well as being one of the specialist trainers for his local Chamber of Commerce.

 A massive range of products need to be modified in some way if they are to be presented successfully into a new overseas market.
 Making sure you have product modification in mind when doing your product planning and development is therefore key.

 The range of possible modifications to make to focus in on any one product is potentially huge – or indeed for any service service, though these require special attention.
 It is helpful to adopt a systematic and methodical approach by finding out what are the technical and/or cultural modifications necessary?